yquan162/clementscoin/README.md

 ----------------

 Clementscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 5 minute block targets
+ - 3.125 minute block targets
  - subsidy halves in 105k blocks
  - ~1.4 million total coins
  - 75 coins per block

-The rest is the same as Bitcoin.
- - 2016 blocks to retarget difficulty
+ - 288 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Clementscoin client sofware, see http://clementstech.club.